tbensky/PrologScheduling/README.md

 You'll see indeed Prolog will begin iterating through the bounds for `RoomNum`.
 You can also try ` RoomNum #>= 0, RoomNum #=< 50, label([RoomNum]).` where `label` and `labeling` are predicates you can read about [here](https://www.swi-prolog.org/pldoc/man?section=clpfd).

-So all we've done by settin the constraint, is to internally let Prolog know that `RoomNum` has to be between 0 and 50.
+So all we've done by setting the constraint, is to internally let Prolog know that `RoomNum` has to be between 0 and 50.
 So modifying our code to: